 Recreate Favorite Outings

-We all miss our covid free weekend family trips.
+While it is better now, we all miss our impromptu Covid free weekend family trips.
 Brainstorm ideas together on ways to recreate your favorite 'excursion' safely at home.
 If you are a family of movie buffs, set a date for cinema day.
 Make popcorn boxes, get the popcorn popping, and maybe even set up a 'ticketing booth' for these family-friendly movies.
 Pull the blinds down and voila!
 The entire family gets a comfortable and safe cinematic experience at home.

 Prefer visiting the pool?
 Invest in an inflatable pool and let the kids have fun splashing around.
 If you're up for it, join in the water fun.
 If not, as long as your kids are old enough for independent water play, you have just bought yourself a reasonably long period of undisturbed time.